mkolenc/BitArray/README.md

 ### Searching

    If the specified bit is found, returns true and saves the index of the bit in the 'result' variable.
-Otherwise, returns NULL and leaves 'result' unchanged.
+Otherwise, returns false and leaves 'result' unchanged.
 Note, the 'initial_index' is included in the search.

 - **Get the index of the next set bit in the BitArray.**
     ```c
     bool BitArray_next_set_bit(const BitArray* bit_array, index_t initial_index, index_t* result)